klouderone/SeagullMacropad/README.md

 ![Built Choc Seagull Macropad 1000px](https://github.com/klouderone/SeagullMacropad/assets/136342173/cf244d48-6d0f-45fd-a525-8af933e59229)

 The Seagull Macropad is based off the Rhino Pad, that supports both MX and Choc switches.
 The Macropad features an aesthetic but functional diode layout, an encoder, and pads for a battery and battery switch for wireless support.
+The PCB is held in the case in a sandwich mount style, and uses magnets to keep the case together.

 Features: